Code-Institute-Submissions/alisadiq91-PharmOnline_MayResub/README.md

 ![main-page-desktop](https://github.com/alisadiq91/PharmOnline/blob/master/assets/images/main-page-desktop.png)

-4. Steps of how it works – The homepage should have a simple way for the customer to know what they need to do once they download the app.
-There are 4 steps to the process, each is initially shown as an image, with a caption underneath.
-When the user hovers (clicks on mobile) over each image it will reveal a more detailed description of exactly what they need to do for this step.
-This is done using Javascript with Jquery.
-In mobile view, these steps are each on their own line.
+4. Steps of how it works – Originally I planned to have these steps as all showing and the user to hover to reveal more information.
+I decided to change this and add bootstrap carousel to improve the interactivity for the user.
+This gives the website a cleaner and simpler look.
+There are 4 steps, each shown as an image with a caption.
+When this is hovered over (clicked on mobile/tablet), a more detailed description of this step is revealed to the user.
+This was done using Javascript with JQuery.

 ![steps-desktop](https://github.com/alisadiq91/PharmOnline/blob/master/assets/images/steps-desktop.png)